Ph.D., East Carolina University, 2011

 Davenport, J.M., P.K.
 Seivert**, L.B.
 Fishback and W.B.
 Cash.
 2016.
 The interactive effects of predation and intraspecific competition on larval anurans in a subarctic wetland.
 Copeia 104:639-644.

-Title: Assistant Professor, Community Ecology, Herpetology, Conservation Biology
+Title: Associate Professor, Community Ecology, Herpetology, Conservation Biology

 Email address: Email me